Notepatra Notepatra v0.1.114 docs

 csv_query(file_path, sql, max_rows?, max_load_rows?)Loads a workspace CSV into in-memory SQLite (table name csv, column names from the header) and runs your SQL.
 Default loads up to 250,000 rows; default returns up to 500.
 Lets the model ask "SELECT category, SUM(amount) FROM csv WHERE order_date >= '2026-04-01' GROUP BY category ORDER BY 2 DESC" instead of trying to mentally scan a million-line file.

 query_sql(connection_name, sql, max_rows?, confirm?)Runs SQL against a saved connection.
 SELECT-only by default (also: WITH / EXPLAIN / PRAGMA / SHOW / DESCRIBE).
 INSERT / UPDATE / DELETE / DDL require confirm:true after the user explicitly approves — no implicit mutations.
-Caps results at 500 rows.
+Returns up to 100 rows by default (hard max 500 — the model must raise max_rows to get more).

 Live charts inline in the chat

 v0.1.64+ note: charts now ship behind the optional charts pack.
-On a default (lite) install, the AI's generate_chart tool result paints as a 📊 Chart rendering requires the Charts Pack card with two buttons — [Install charts pack] (opens GitHub Releases with the matching -full asset for your OS) and [View JSON instead] (shows the raw Vega-Lite spec in a fenced code block).
+On a default (lite) install, the AI's generate_chart tool result paints as a Chart rendering requires the Charts Pack card with two buttons — [Install charts pack] (opens GitHub Releases with the matching -full asset for your OS — on Linux/Windows; on macOS the -full DMG adds the DuckDB engine only, with no inline Vega rendering) and [View JSON instead] (shows the raw Vega-Lite spec in a fenced code block).
 See Lite vs Full for the upgrade paths.
 The flow described below is what you see once you're on the Full flavor.

 ```chart